 (Farrell & Dempsey 2013; Koutoukidis, Stainton & Hughson 2017)

-Promoting exercise and activity is one of the most important aspects of preoperative education and postoperative care because in order for the patient to be safely discharged home, they need to be independent and safe with activities such as toileting and transfers, as well as ambulate a functional distance safely and independently (Farrell & Dempsey 2013).
+Promoting exercise and activity is one of the most important aspects of preoperative education and postoperative care.
+In order for the patient to be safely discharged home, they need to be able to independently and safely perform activities such as toileting and transfers, as well as ambulate a functional distance safely and independently (Farrell & Dempsey 2013).

 Patients should also be preoperatively educated on their risk of developing pressure injuries and how to decrease this risk by performing regular position changes.
-If the patient is unable to do so independently, then the nurse will need to assist the patient postoperatively or educate the patient on techniques to facilitate movement (Duggin 2017).
+If the patient is unable to do so independently, the nurse will need to assist them postoperatively or educate the patient on techniques to facilitate movement (Duggin 2017).

-Patients should also be educated on pain management and what to expect following this surgery.
-Often patients will be worried about their postoperative pain, therefore it is important that preoperative teaching involves giving the patient reassurance as well as education on pain management.
+Patients should be educated on pain management and what to expect following their surgery.
+Patients will often be worried about their postoperative pain.
+Therefore, it is important that preoperative teaching involves giving the patient reassurance as well as education about pain management.

-It is also important that the patient is education on pain rating scales which will be used during their postoperative period.
-This is especially important if the patient will be using a patient controlled analgesia device (Farrell & Dempsey 2013; Tollefson et al. 2012).
+It is also important that the patient is educated about pain rating scales, which will be used during the postoperative period.
+This is especially important if the patient will be using a patient-controlled analgesia device (Farrell & Dempsey 2013; Tollefson et al. 2012).

-As you can see, preoperative education can involve many areas including these mentioned but it is important to remember that all education is individualised to the patient and their information needs.
+As you can see, preoperative education involves many areas.
+It is important to remember that all education should be individualised to each patient and their specific information needs.